EACH SONG TELLS A DIFFERENT STORY BUT ALL ARE FELT THROUGHOUT THE SENSES, THE SKIN, & ONCE IT ENTERS YOUR HEART & BONES, YOU ARE HOOKED. ~BRATT

 Bratt’s boyfriend at the time was a DJ and he had Tech 12s in his house and that was it!
 Bratt was spinning Freestyle and house music.
 House music was in its infancy.
 There were no other female DJs in NY at that time to be found but research shows there was a female radio personality who may have been an alternative music DJ who helped open a club.
 Bratt moved to Vegas and holds the title of first female DJ in Las Vegas and is a pioneer of the underground scene and considers herself a Godmother of house, techno and trance music.
 She played house, techno, and trance in the clubs in Vegas where dance, pop and hip hop was the norm.

 Bratt is a pioneer of the Vegas DJ scene.
 Bratt, along with 2 female DJs from Europe (on radio at first) and 3 DJs in the US also on radio, were the 1st 5 female club DJs on the planet, Bratt is the only one that did not start on the radio.
 Leaving the public scene for a while to do private gigs and raise children, Bratt came back in October of 2016 with a greater passion for music, mixing, remixing and production.
-Bratt spins all genres from House to Tribal Techno and Bigroom to Trance.
+Bratt spins all genres from House to Tribal and Hardcore Techno and Bigroom to Trance.

 I was honored to contribute a chapter for Jesse Saunders’ (The Originator of House Music) 2020 book entitled “In Their Own Words.”